This guide will take you through some reasons why you should, and shouldn’t, buy the new Samsung Galaxy Note 9 in 2019.

 If you plan on keeping your next phone for several years, consider buying the Galaxy Note 9.

-Samsung didn't advertise this on stage during the Galaxy S9 launch event and it didn't talk about it during the Galaxy Note 9 event either, but these devices should receive at least two years of major Android OS upgrades with bug fixes and security updates mixed in.
+Samsung didn't advertise this on stage during the Galaxy Note 9 launch event, but these devices should receive at least two years of major Android OS upgrades with bug fixes and security updates mixed in.

 While you might be tempted to skip the Galaxy Note 9 and go with a cheaper alternative like the Galaxy Note 8, Galaxy S8 or Galaxy S7, software support for those devices will come to an end much faster.